openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 OpenPGP signatures and ciphertexts.
-Specifically, it defines composite public-key encryption based on ML-KEM (formerly CRYSTALS-Kyber), composite public-key signatures based on ML-DSA (formerly CRYSTALS-Dilithium), both in combination with elliptic curve cryptography, and SLH-DSA (formerly SPHINCS+) as a standalone public key signature scheme.
+Specifically, it defines composite public-key encryption based on ML-KEM (formerly CRYSTALS-Kyber), composite public-key signatures based on ML-DSA (formerly CRYSTALS-Dilithium), both in combination with elliptic curve cryptography, and SLH-DSA-SHAKE (formerly SPHINCS+) as a standalone public key signature scheme.

 --- middle